 - evaluate the safety and/or efficacy of a Pfizer product.

 2.2.
 Posting of Study Results by Pfizer – Including Enhanced Public Access to Clinical Study Information

-In all cases, study results are reported by Pfizer in an objective, accurate, balanced, and complete manner and are reported regardless of the outcome of the study or the country in which the study was conducted.
+- In all cases, study results are reported by Pfizer in an objective, accurate, balanced, and complete manner and are reported regardless of the outcome of the study or the country in which the study was conducted.

 2.3.
-Public Disclosure of Phase 3 (including Phase 3B) and Certain Phase 4 Clinical Study Data
+Public Disclosure of Phase 3, Phase 3B and Certain Phase 4 Clinical Study Data

 Note: Section 2.3 does not apply to: